ScienceEnthusiast777/vessel/README.md

 # vessel

 A prototype for an application that hosts a randomly generated card game built with user input.
 Users can upload images to have them generated into cards with random attributes, and create and share rule systems with others.
+The purpose of this project was mainly to learn how to manipulate image files with a package called Jimp (https://www.npmjs.com/package/jimp?activeTab=readme)

 Users can create an account and once logged in can upload an image in the 'furnace' section.
 This gets uploaded and processed in to a card using Jimp to create a composite image from various randomly generated elements (as well as the username) in the backend,